dehne/BendulumClockPCB/README.md

 # Bendulum Clock Shield

-Bendulum Clock Shield Copyright 2014 by D. L. Ehnebuske
+Bendulum Clock PCB Copyright 2014 by D. L. Ehnebuske
 License terms: [Creative Commons Attribution-ShareAlike 3.0 United States (CC BY-SA 3.0 US)] (http://creativecommons.org/licenses/by-sa/3.0/us/ "CC BY-SA 3.0 US")

-This is the more complex of two PCBs that implements the hardware interface between the Arduino Uno that drives a bendulum clock and the rest of the bendulum clock.
-It is more complex only in that it implements a battery backup.
-If the power fails, the clock keeps going!
-Also, it does not have the traditional outline of an Arduino shield because it is meant to mount inside a bendulum clock built the way I built mine.
+This is drop-in replacement for the protoboard used in the initial implementation of my bendulum clock.
+It functions as an Adruino shield implementing the hardware interface between the Arduino Uno that drives a bendulum clock and the rest of the bendulum clock.
+Its shape is not that of a traditional Arduino shield.

-Note that this board is still being tested; it's not ready for release yet.
+Note that this board was only designed, not built.
+The BendulumClockShield implements same functionality in a traditional Arduino shield and has been tested.